The Potential Danger to Satellites due to Ejecta from a 2032 Lunar Impact by Asteroid 2024 YR4: Crater production and Ejecta Properties

 Adopting the JWST determined diameter of 60 m for \yr4 \citep{Rivkin_2025_JWST_2025}, assuming a bulk density for \yr4 of 3000 kg~m$^{-3}$ and an impact speed of 13 km/s (appropriate for all locations along the potential lunar impact corridor; see section \ref{sec:methods}) we may estimate a crater size.
 Using $\Pi$-Scaling summarized in \cite{Holsapple_1993} appropriate for a target of hard rock in the gravity-dominated regime we adopt cratering scaling exponents of $\mu_{crater}$=0.22 and $k_{crater}$=1.0 for a zeroth order crater diameter estimate \citep{Housen_Holsapple_2011}.
 We choose hard rock as the fine regolith is expected to be no more than 10~m in depth \citep{watkins_boulder_2019}.

 Under these assumptions, the impact will produce a transient crater of 1.4~km diameter.
-If instead we assume the impact is more appropriate to loose soil/fine regolith we find a transient crater diameter of 0.7 km.
+If instead we assume the impact is more appropriate to loose soil/fine regolith we find a transient crater diameter of 0.7 km (\cite{Holsapple_Schmidt_1982}, Table 1, case 5).
 Given the various uncertainties, we will assume that the impact of \yr4 into the moon will produce a transient crater of order 1 km in diameter.
 For context, based on the lunar crater production flux of \cite{Neukum_Ivanov_Hartmann_2001} a 1 km diameter crater forms every $\sim$ 5000 years.
-This emphasizes how unusual/rare a potential lunar impact is for an object as large as \yr4.
+This emphasizes how unusual/rare a potential lunar impact is for an object as large as \yr4, at least on human time scales if not on geological ones.

 In general, impacts on the Moon produce ejecta, a portion of which may escape lunar gravity. \citet{Melosh_1985} showed that near surface spallation during lunar impacts can loft a small portion ($\sim$0.01\%) of material above escape speeds.
 Subsequent work \citep{Housen_Holsapple_2011} showed that most of the mass of high velocity ejecta is in the form of $\micron$ to mm-sized fragments.